The Oracle TO_TIMESTAMP function is useful if you need to work with timestamp data types. Learn how to use it with some examples in this article.

 Purpose of the Oracle TO_TIMESTAMP Function

-The purpose of the Oracle TO_TIMESTAMP function is to convert a string value into a timestamp value.
+The purpose of the Oracle TO_TIMESTAMP function is to convert a string into a timestamp.
+It's the "string to timestamp" function in Oracle SQL.

 Converting a string to a TIMESTAMP value is done using the TO_TIMESTAMP function.